 A Kitchen Makeover – Let’s Play Pretend

 Confession, ever since I visited Cambria, I’ve been dreaming of a kitchen makeover.
 Not that there’s really anything wrong with mine, but…Pinterest, am I right?
-Some gals want diamonds, others tropical beach vacations…me…I long for a beautiful stone waterfall island, new countertops, a killer backsplash, and cabinetry that’s to die for.
+Some gals want diamonds, others tropical beach vacations…me…I long for a beautiful stone waterfall kitchen island, new countertops, a killer backsplash, and cabinetry that’s to die for.
 Damn you Pinterest!

 It became increasingly clear after I snapped this photo of Wit & Delight’s Studio 125, that my life just would not be completely fulfilled until a new kitchen was in the works.
 So I’ve been ever so carefully dropping hints around the house.
-The Boy’s biggest issue of course is the elephant in the room…budget.
+The Boy’s biggest issue is the elephant in the room…budget.
 Blah, blah, blah, he can be such a buzzkill.
 The other…it’s our kitchen…gutted…unusable…2 kids.
 You get the picture.

 As with all renovations, they usually take longer than expected and cost twice as much.
 However, my contractor Gerry really rocked out my bathroom renovation and basement renovation, so I’m feeling somewhat confident on timing.
 Cost…well…just a small detail, right?